Employer of Record in Norway & Global PEO in Norway

 A Professional Employer Organization (PEO) is an expansion service that ensures that all your payroll and HR needs are taken care of effectively.
 Making legal errors in a new country can mean having to pay costly fees and fines, whereas, with a PEO you can guarantee legal compliance for all your employees

-PEO in Norway - Summary
+Employer of Record in Norway & PEO - Summary

 Top 5 Reasons Why Expanding with a PEO is the Right Choice for You